omerbenamram/pyevtx-rs/README.md

 Available on PyPi - https://pypi.org/project/evtx/.

 To install from PyPi - `pip install evtx`

-Wheels are built using `PyO3-pack`
+### Wheels

-Wheels are currently built for:
+Wheels are currently automatically built for python3.6 python3.7 for all 64-bit platforms (Windows, macOS, and `manylinux`).
-- macOS (python 3.7)
-- `manylinux1` (python3.5, python3.6, python3.7)

-Windows wheels and additional macOS python3 wheels are planned.
+### Installation from sources

-Windows users can still install the library from sources with a working recent nightly rust compiler and `setuptools-rust`.
+Installation is possible for other platforms by installing from sources, this requires a nightly rust compiler and `setuptools-rust`.

+Run `python setup.py install`

 ## Usage